Ixtoc I oil spill

-Ixtoc 1 was an exploratory oil well being drilled by the semi-submersible drilling rig Sedco 135 in the Bay of Campeche of the Gulf of Mexico, about 100 km northwest of Ciudad del Carmen, Campeche in waters 50 m deep.
-On 3 June 1979, the well suffered a blowout resulting in the largest oil spill in history at its time.
+Ixtoc I was an exploratory oil well being drilled by the semi-submersible drilling rig Sedco 135 in the Bay of Campeche of the Gulf of Mexico, about 100 km northwest of Ciudad del Carmen, Campeche in waters 50 m deep.
+On 3 June 1979, Ixtoc I suffered a well blowout resulting in the largest oil spill in history at its time.
 To-date, it remains the second largest marine oil spill in history after the Deepwater Horizon oil spill.

 Accident

 Mexico's state-owned oil company Pemex (Petróleos Mexicanos) was drilling a 3 km deep oil well when the drilling rig Sedco 135 lost drilling mud circulation.

 In modern rotary drilling, mud is circulated down the drillpipe and back up the wellbore to the surface.
 The goal is to equalize the pressure through the shaft and to monitor the returning mud for gas.
 Without the counter-pressure provided by the circulating mud, the pressure in the formation allowed oil to fill the well column, blowing out the well.
 The oil caught fire, and Sedco 135 was extensively burned then scuttled.

 At the time of the accident, Sedco 135 was drilling at a depth of about 3600 m below the seafloor.
 The day before Ixtoc suffered the blowout and resulting fire that caused her to sink, the drill bit hit a region of soft strata.
 Subsequently, the circulation of drilling mud was lost resulting in a loss of hydrostatic pressure.
 Rather than returning to the surface, the drilling mud was escaping into fractures that had formed in the rock at the bottom of the hole.
-Pemex officials decided to remove the bit, run the drill pipe back into the hole and pump materials down this open-ended drill pipe to seal off the fractures that were causing the loss of circulation.
+Pemex officials decided to remove the bit, run the drill pipe back into the hole, and then pump materials down this open-ended drill pipe to seal off the fractures that were causing the loss of circulation.

-During the removal of the pipe on Sedco 135, the dancing mud suddenly began to flow up towards the surface; by removing the drillstring the well was swabbed (an effect observed when mud must flow down the annulus to replace displaced drill pipe volume below the bit) leading to a kick.
+During the removal of the pipe on Sedco 135, the dancing mud suddenly began to flow up towards the surface; by removing the drillstring the well was swabbed (an effect observed when mud must flow down the annulus to replace displaced drill pipe volume below the bit), leading to a formation kick.
 Normally, this flow can be stopped by activating shear rams contained in the blowout preventer (BOP).
 These rams are designed to sever and seal off the well on the ocean floor; however, in this case, the drill collars had been brought in line with the BOP and the BOP rams were not able to sever the thick steel walls of the drill collars leading to a catastrophic blowout.

 The drilling mud was followed by a large quantity of oil and gas at a flow rate that was still increasing.
 The oil and gas fumes exploded on contact with the operating pump motors, starting a fire which led to the collapse of the Sedco 135 drilling rig riser.
 The collapse caused damage to the BOP stack at the seafloor.
 The damage to the BOP led to the release of significant quantities of oil into the Gulf.